 There’s price obsession and there is Costco price obsession.
 90% of every dollar saved goes back to customers.
 It’s a member-first experience and includes 90-day returns for electronics and no timeframe on anything else.
 After 20 years, hotdogs and sodas still cost $1.50, and rotisserie chickens $4.99.

 CFO Richard Galanti says “our DNA is we want to be the last to raise the price and we want to work with any supplier to figure out how to not do that.”
 That’s the opposite of what they teach in business school.
 “We invest in price as it’s in our DNA.”
 Most businesses end up falling for quick fixes or shortcuts.
-The Short-termism, long-termism battle isn’t even something they’ll talk about.
+The short-termism and long-termism battle isn’t even something they’ll talk about.
 If you’d like to read more, you can get a sample of Galanti from the October corporate earnings call with Q&A.

 Costco also has one of my favorite investors and thinkers, Charlie Munger, at the youthful age of 92, as a member of its board of directors.
 “Generally speaking, I believe Costco does more for civilization than the Rockefeller Foundation.”
 High ethics and value across domains can do that.